-SHBG levels decrease as a result of taking certain hormones, like androgens, anabolic steroids, and norethisterone-related synthetic progesterones.
+What causes low SHBG levels in women?SHBG levels decrease as a result of taking certain hormones like androgens (i.e. testosterone), anabolic steroids, and norethisterone-related synthetic progesterones.
 Certain conditions, like hypothyroidism, obesity, Cushing’s syndrome, and acromegaly (a condition where your body produces too much growth hormone), can also cause low SHBG levels.
 Interestingly, insulin resistance, even without obesity, results in lower SHBG levels.

-Compared to men, women naturally have higher levels of SHBG.
+What causes high SHBG levels in women?Compared to men, women naturally have higher levels of SHBG.
 The aging process, particularly for women, increases SHBG levels, which means younger women tend to have lower SHBG levels than postmenopausal women.
 Pregnancy increases SHBG even further, as SHBG is actually produced in the placenta tissue.
 Some evidence suggests that continuous use of oral contraceptives can also increase your SHBG levels.
 Finally, undernourishment, as seen in anorexia nervosa, and estrogen or thyroid hormone treatment can cause higher than normal SHBG levels in women.